From Palestine to Mexico, Elbit Systems provides the tools for repression and death.

 CODEPINK launched stolenbeauty.org in June 2009 with a protest at the Ahava shop in the Tel Aviv Hilton.
 As part of the global Boycott, Divestment and Sanctions (BDS) Movement that aims to ensure equality, freedom and justice, CODEPINK has focused its boycott efforts on Ahava and Soda Stream, two companies that have manufacturing plants in illegal settlements in the Occupied West Bank.

-Support Palestinian Human Rights Advocates
+Palestinian Human Rights Defenders

 - Read Rae Abileah's piece on the case of peaceful protesters under attack in Nabi Saleh